tjw218/pmp-wordpress/README.md

 ![Story on the Hear and Now website](/assets/img/here-and-new-story.png)

+Note that you can [save a search query for reuse later](/pmp-wordpress#saved-search-queries).
+So once you set up a search that returns stories for a particular content source or topic, you can run the saved search to import more matching stories in the future.

 ## Import content

 From the search results list, you can choose to create a draft post or choose to immediately publish a post based on a search result.